 Photons have the peculiar property that they seem to appear out of nowhere.
 All that’s needed is to heat a suitable material to a high enough temperature, and it starts to glow.
 But the heated material is made up of protons and electrons.
 There are no photons in the material, so where do the photons come from?

 We propose that photons originate in the aether.
 Energy is transferred from the heated material to the aether in such a way that visible photons appear.

 The mechanism for this is either one in which photons are produced on the fly from particle quanta, or one in which energy makes pre-existing photons visible.
 The more reasonable of these is the latter.
 It’s also the one that best explains a range of other phenomena encountered later in this book.

-Since we know that neutrinos also have this peculiar tendency to appear out of nowhere, we can conclude that the aether is a mix of very low energy photons and neutrinos.
+Since we know that neutrinos also have this peculiar tendency to appear out of nowhere, we can conclude that the aether is a mix of low energy photons and neutrinos.
 From our theory, we must also conclude that the aether is so dense that no particle is ever out of contact with its adjacent neighbours.
-With every particle in the aether moving at the speed of light, it is extremely fluid as well.
+With every particle in the aether moving at the speed of light, it’s extremely fluid as well.